I’m not sure of the exact “full” name, but I think it’s the Sunny Health & Fitness SF-RW5713 Obsidian Surge Water Rower.

 Capacity

-The seat rail measure 49.00″, which should be good for users up to 6’4″ tall.
-If you are over 6’4″, I would recommend measuring your inseam length and contacting the manufacturer to double check.
+As always, the max height depends on leg length.
+If you are over 6’4″, I would recommend measuring your inseam length and contacting the manufacturer to double-check.

 Dimensions